-Chain O' Lakes Events
+Chain O' Lakes Advisories

 This is lake country and a small boater's paradise.
 Nine connecting lakes will be the center of your adventures at Chain O'Lakes.
 Paddle through the chain of serene kettle lakes, hike the 10 miles of forested trails, fish the electric-motors-only lakes, stay overnight in a forested hillside family cabin, or visit the park's old one-room schoolhouse nature center.
 Other facilities available for visitors to enjoy include a campground, beach and picnic shelters.